-A vessel displacement of 20,000 DWT was assumed, with 10,000 hp engine power and a 5 m diameter propeller.
+A vessel displacement of 38,000 DWT was assumed (Handysize tanker), with a 12,880 hp engine power and a 5 m diameter propeller.
 The outputs of the calculations are then converted into metric units.
 The applied engine power to the propeller is one of the more difficult parameters to estimate (Maynard 1998), and so bottom velocities are calculated at 10, 50, and 100% available engine power.

 Sand may be mobilized in bottom sediments at a water velocity of approximately 0.25 m/s.
-Therefore, sediment re-suspension could occur in Roberts Bay (36 m) and at average depths of Melville Sound (32 m) if a vessel operated at full power.
-At full power, a vessel could generate bottom water velocities of the order of 0.26 m/s at depths of 45 m or less.
-A vessel operating between 10 and 50% of full power could mobilize sediments to some extent above approximately 20 m to 35 m depth (Figure 8.5-3).
-The currents are relatively weak in Roberts Bay, including the wind-driven currents between 0.03 and 0.1 m/s (Appendix V5-7F).
-The estimated velocities of propeller wash deeper than 50 to 90 m are therefore of the same order or less as those observed for wind-driven currents during the open-water season.
+Therefore, sediment re-suspension could occur in Roberts Bay (average depth of 36 m) and Melville Sound (average depth 32 m) if a vessel operated at full power.
+At full power, a vessel could generate bottom water velocities of the order of 0.25 m/s at depths of 50 m or less.
+A vessel operating between 10 and 50% of full power could mobilize sediments to some extent above approximately 24 m to 40 m depth (Figure 8.5-3).
+The currents are relatively weak in Roberts Bay, including the wind-driven currents between 0.03 and 0.1 m/s (Rescan 2012b).
+The estimated velocities of propeller wash deeper than 50 m are therefore of the same order as those observed for wind-driven currents during the open-water season.
 In the shallower waters of Roberts Bay and Melville Sound (average depth 32 m), the maneuvering of vessels are more likely to produce bottom velocities greater than naturally observed currents, even when mitigated by reduced engine power (Figure 8.5-3).
 Here, some sediment mobilization and exchange with the water column may be observed.